leobudima/elogii-blog/content/ups-route-optimization-software-review.md

 Orion lets you update or correct its online maps in real-time if delivery or pick-up points change during live operations.

-That is essential for perfecting how route planner works.
+That is essential for perfecting how route planners work.

 On the other hand, AI steps in to utilize all of this data to find the best possible path for a driver to make his drop-offs/pick-ups.